Blueberry Tart Limousin

 5. Bake to golden perfection

-• Place the tart on a baking tray and bake in the preheated oven for around 30 minutes.
+• Bake in the preheated oven for around 30 minutes.
 You want the pastry golden and crisp, and the berries bubbling with a glossy finish.

 6. Cool and serve